-In the 1980s, he documented the struggle against apartheid and since the 1990s he has covered various aspects of the transformation process in South Africa, as well as travelling extensively across Africa on assignment for various European publications
+In the 1980s, he documented the struggle against apartheid and since the 1990s he has covered various aspects of the transformation process in South Africa, as well as travelling extensively across Africa on assignment for various European publications.

 He has worked in over 26 African countries, plus many others further afield, producing an extensive archive of documentary stock and some travel images from countries including Botswana, Cuba, Congo (DRC), Liberia, Namibia, Nigeria, Sierra Leone, Eritrea, Rwanda, Senegal, Sudan, Uganda, Vietnam and Zimbabwe.

-Miller works mostly on assignment for a variety of European newspapers and magazines, as well as for both South African and international NGOs.
+Having spent several years working for the wire services, Reuters & AP, Miller now works as a freelancer.
+He works mostly on assignment for a variety of European newspapers and magazines, as well as for South African and international NGOs.

-Eric Miller Photography [Online] Available at: https://www.eric.co.za [Accessed 27 January 2010]
+Eric Miller Photography [Online] Available at: http://www.eric.co.za [Accessed 27 January 2010]